simeononsecurity/simeononsecurity.ch/content/articles/how-to-protect-yourself-from-social-engineering/index.en.md

 For more information on social engineering and how to protect yourself, you can refer to resources like the [National Cyber Security Centre's guidance on social engineering](https://www.ncsc.gov.uk/collection/social-engineering) and the [FBI's information on common scams and frauds](https://www.fbi.gov/scams-and-safety/common-scams-and-crimes).

+______
 {{< youtube id="erSVVGQw1TQ" >}}
+______

+## Protecting Against Common Social Engineering Attacks

+In today's digital age, social engineering attacks have become increasingly sophisticated and prevalent.
+Attackers often use deceptive techniques to exploit human psychology and manipulate individuals into divulging sensitive information.
+Two common communication channels through which these attacks are launched are email and text messages.
+Among the various forms of social engineering, phishing attacks stand out as a significant threat.

+Phishing attacks aim to gain unauthorized access to personal data, financial resources, or computer systems by tricking individuals into revealing their confidential information.
+These attacks often involve sending fraudulent emails or text messages that appear legitimate, urging recipients to take immediate actions, such as clicking on malicious links or providing sensitive details.

+To prevent falling victim to such social engineering attacks, it is crucial to double-check the authenticity of any email or text message that requests sensitive information or prompts urgent actions.
+Here are some key steps to take:

+1. **Verify the Source:** Always verify the sender's identity before responding to emails or text messages.
+Look for any signs of suspicious behavior or unusual requests.

+2. **Inspect Links and Attachments:** Double-check any links or attachments in emails or text messages before interacting with them.
+Hover over links to see the actual URL and ensure they lead to legitimate websites.

+3. **Question Urgency:** Be cautious of messages that create a sense of urgency, requiring immediate responses or actions.
+Take your time to evaluate the situation and verify the legitimacy of the request.

+By staying vigilant and adopting these preventive measures, you can significantly reduce the risk of falling victim to common social engineering attacks like phishing.
+Remember that protecting yourself against social engineering requires a combination of awareness, caution, and proactive behavior.

 ______

 ## Understanding Social Engineering